think-tree/think-tree.github.io/README.md

 ## 3.1  resolve merge conflicts

+Sync fork on the repository webpage in your github account.

-Checkout to the dev branch, pull the latest update to local.
+Checkout to the dev branch and pull the latest update to local in your coding environment.

-Checkout to your branch, then merge the dev branch to your branch.
+Checkout to your branch then merge the dev branch to your branch in your coding environment.

 Then [resolve merge conflicts.](https://www.geeksforgeeks.org/merge-conflicts-and-how-to-handle-them/)  on your branch, and commit changes.